Decision-making with Speculative Opponent Models: Methodology

-In this section, we discuss the theoretical aspect of the OMA in details.
-For clarity, we omit time step $t$ in all formulas below.
-Let $\mu_{\psi_{ik}}$ and $\pi_{\theta_i}$ be parameterized with the trainable parameters $\psi_{ik}$ and $\theta_i$, respectively, and $\psi_i = \{ \psi_{ik} \}$ be the set of parameters of all imaginary opponent models maintained by the agent $i$.
-Given an observation $o_i$, the OMA of agent $i$ calculates its action probability distribution as:
+{Then, {we connect our OMA module with the Policy Gradient Theorem \cite{sutton2000policy}.}} For clarity, we omit time step $t$ in all formulas below.
+Let $\mu_{\psi_{ik}}$ and $\pi_{\theta_i}$ be parameterized with the trainable parameters $\psi_{ik}$ and $\theta_i$, respectively, and $\psi_i = \{ \psi_{ik} \}$ be the set of parameters of all speculative opponent models maintained by the agent $i$.
+We assume that these opponent models are independent with each other.
+Given an observation $o_i$, the agent $i$'s OMA calculates its action probability distribution as: